Jerusha-Thaver/IMY_220-Project/README.md

 This repository contains the IMY 220 project developed by Jerusha Thaver.
 The project demonstrates concepts and skills learned in the IMY 220 course.

-## Features
+## Three Deliverables

-- User-friendly interface
+- Wireframe Prototype
-- Core functionalities as per course requirements
+- Frontend development
-- Well-structured and documented code
+- Backend development

 ## Getting Started